sensu/sensu-docs/content/sensu-go/6.4/operations/deploy-sensu/datastore.md

 As your deployment grows beyond the proof-of-concept stage, review [Deployment architecture for Sensu][6] for more information about deployment considerations and recommendations for a production-ready Sensu deployment.

-Sensu requires at least etcd 3.3.2 and is tested against releases in the 3.5.x series. etcd version 3.4.0 is compatible with Sensu but may result in slower performance.
+Sensu requires at least etcd 3.3.2 and is tested against etcd 3.5. etcd version 3.4.0 is compatible with Sensu but may result in slower performance.

 ## Scale event storage